 The IGR, Peanut Butter, Apple Mint Jelly and Straw Method

-Simply mix a small amount of Meteor IGR (1/4 oz) in a small bowl of 1/4 cup peanut butter and 1/4 cup apple mint jelly.
+Simply mix a small amount of Pivot 10 (1/4 oz) in a small bowl of 1/4 cup peanut butter and 1/4 cup apple mint jelly.
 Mix it all together really well and then using a spoon, fill a small syringe or turkey baster with the mixture.
 Then inject regular drinking straws with this mixture and cut the drinking straws into 1 inch lengths.
 You should be able to make about 10 straws and about 100 – 1 inch lengths that we will call “bait tubes”.

 Place the bait tubes in areas where the ants can find them.
 Inside electrical wall switch plates, plumbing accesses, cabinets, along counters, etc. Use lots of tubes depending on the size of the area you are baiting.
 Unused tubes can be placed in a plastic bag and stored in the refrigerator.